 You’ll want to understand how they position their brand so you know what you need to do to be different.
 You can do this by looking at their meta title in Google and the main header on their home page.

 What themes keep repeating in your customer feedback?
 Is this truly a point of differentiation compared to what the competition offers?

-ll you need to do is to put the pieces of the puzzle together!
-Growth Ramp’s positioning statement is, “Growth Ramp is on a mission to help 1,000 entrepreneurs go from idea to scale.”
+Now all you need to do is to put the pieces of the puzzle together!

 Bonus: Develop your unique selling proposition from your data.